 - Grapes and raisins can cause kidney failure in dogs.
 Avocado can cause heart damage and death in pet birds.

 - Flavored aluminum foil, grease-smeared turkey strings, and cellophane candy wrappers can be dangerous to pets if swallowed—dogs and cats rarely unwrap treats before eating.
+Refer to this post on dealing with swallowed objects.
 Eating raw yeast bread dough also causes problems when the dough rises in the tummy.

 - Make the area around the tree unattractive to keep paws at bay.
 Clear plastic carpet protectors and place under the tree—nub side up.
 That makes cruising or lounging under the tree uncomfortable.
 The soft “tacky mats” available from home product stores designed to keep throw rugs from sliding around work well to keep small pets away because they dislike walking on sticky surfaces.